NirutG/Machine_Learning/CAR_PRICE_PREDICTION_A2/README.md

-## I need to extend the complete date to Saturday 25 November, 2023, sorry for the inconvenience.
+## I need to extend the completed date to Saturday 25 November, 2023, sorry for inconvenience.

 ssh to ml2023